pursh2002/DCamp-Live-Code-practice/projects.md

+https://goo.gl/o8oNdr ---Patient impact predictor–the new suggestive guidance in healthcare.ai

 Here’s a nice list of 10 GREAT #DataScience projects to work on:

 1. Yourself - The best project you'll ever work on is you.